MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-incremental-updates.md

 > - Track data changes during a user-specified time period.
 >

-When creating an Azure Synapse Link for Dataverse, you can enable the incremental update feature to create a series of timestamped folders containing only the changes to the Dataverse data that occurred during the user-specified time interval.
-In each timestamp folder, each exported table is stored under a separate *DataverseTableName* folder.
+Azure Synapse Link for Dataverse also provides the option to export and maintain a replica of tables in your Azure Data Lake (Gen 2) storage.
+You can configure Azure synapse Link to export incremental data in addition to exporting a replica of tables.
+Each configuration (known as a "Synapse Link profile") can export either tables or incremental.
+While you can create multiple profiles, you can not configure both tables and incremental updates within the same profile.

 > [!IMPORTANT]
-> Timestamp and table folders are created only when there is a data update during the user-specified time interval.
+> An initial time stamped folder will be created when you enable this feature with a copy of your data.
+Subsequent Timestamp and table folders are created only when there is a data update during the user-specified time interval.
 >
-> This feature will apply to all selected tables within Azure Synapse Link for Dataverse and, by default, all the tables selected will be assigned append-only mode with incremental updates.
+> Once you create a Synapse Link profile with incremental update feature, the configuration will apply to all selected tables within the Synapse Link profile.
 >
 > This feature can't be enabled with the option: **Connect to your Azure Synapse workspace**.
 For customers who require Azure Synapse analytics access, follow this instruction to setup the link: [Create an Azure Synapse Link for Dataverse with your Azure Synapse Workspace](azure-synapse-link-synapse.md)
 >
+> This feature is equivalent to [**Change feeds** feature in Export to Data lake](https://learn.microsoft.com/dynamics365/fin-ops-core/dev-itpro/data-entities/azure-data-lake-change-feeds) built into Dynamics 365 Finance and Operations apps.
+Customers using **Change feeds** feature now have the option to enable a Synapse Link profile with change data without having to export Table data.
+>
 > This feature is designed to work with Azure Data Factory or Synapse Pipeline to copy data from Azure Data Lake Storage Gen2 to an Azure SQL Database.
-More information:[Copy Dataverse data into Azure SQL](azure-synapse-link-pipelines.md)
+More information:[Copy Dataverse data into Azure SQL](azure-synapse-link-pipelines.md).
+>
+> Dynamics 365 Finance and Operations customers transitioning from Change feeds feature can use [Data integration sample tools provided in github](https://github.com/microsoft/Dynamics-365-FastTrack-Implementation-Assets/tree/master/Analytics/DataverseLink/DataIntegration) to update existing data pipelines used with the Change feeds feature.
+>

 ## Prerequisites